Geometrically Necessary Dislocations edit page

 hold off

 We observe that the data are quite noisy.
-As noisy orientation data lead to overestimate the GND density we apply sime denoising techniques to the data.
+As noisy orientation data lead to overestimating the GND density we first have to denoise the orientation data.

 F = halfQuadraticFilter;